mit-cml/yrtoolkit/yr/tutorials/PICaboo.md

 <br />

 ## Review Given Code

 Now switch to the Blocks Editor to start coding the behaviour for the app.
-First look at the some of the code blocks that are already included.
+First look at some of the code blocks that are already included.
 These blocks set up the <span class="icon" alt="pic"></span><strong>PersonalImageClassifier</strong> when the app first starts.

 In case the <span class="icon" alt="pic"></span><strong>PersonalImageClassifier</strong> returns an error, the <span class="control">when PersonalImageClassifier1.Error</span> event block displays the error in the <strong>StatusLabel</strong>.